lorriman/bggdatadumper/readme.md

 ##intro

-bggdatadumper dumps boardgamegeek boardgame xml in to a fairly raw form directly in to a csv file ready to be manipulated by Excel or any spreadsheet.
+bggdatadumper dumps boardgamegeek boardgame xml in to a fairly raw form directly to a csv file ready to be manipulated by Excel or any spreadsheet.
 The dump preserves all of the original data in the xml from the BGG xml api by generically traversing the tags and attributes converting them in to long very column names.
+It works with BGG xml quirks and is not generically usable for any XML.

 ##future updates